Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Sajid Javid

-Something is “fundamentally wrong” with government, he added, and “the problem starts at the top.”

-Javid’s resignation speech sounded very much like a pitch for prime minister, outlining how to reshape the party for future generations.
-He launched his bid to replace Johnson just a few days later.
+The former health secretary, whose resignation set off a wave of departures from Johnson’s government, officially announced his candidacy on Sunday.

+“Whether it’s the cost of living or it’s low levels of growth, for me, that’s our most immediate challenge… You need someone with an economic plan from day one,” he said, adding that his economic plan would have two prongs: short-term measures to help people meet cost-of-living challenges and a longer-term plan for tax reform.

-Posting on Twitter Sunday, Javid said: “The next Conservative leader needs to be able to unite the party and win an election.
-The next Prime Minister needs integrity, experience, and a tax-cutting plan for economic growth.
+Posting on Twitter on Sunday, Javid said: “The next Prime Minister needs integrity, experience, and a tax-cutting plan for economic growth.
 That’s why I’m standing.”

+The statement echoed Javid’s resignation speech in the House of Commons in which he said that something was “fundamentally wrong” with government.

 Those who support Javid’s candidacy hope that he will be credited for triggering Johnson’s ultimate ouster, having been the first cabinet minister to resign — though Sunak followed him minutes later.